RackHD/docs/docs/devguide/debugging_guide.rst

 The link down is a pernicious problem for PXE booting in general, and a part of the game that’s buried into how switches react and bring up and down ports.
 We’ve generally encouraged settings like “portfast” which more agressively bring up links that are going down and coming back up with a power cycle.
-In the NUC’s you’re using, you’ll see that extensively, but it happens on all networks.
-It you have spanning-tree enabled, some things like that - it’ll expand the time.
+In the NUCs you’re using, you’ll see that extensively, but it happens on all networks.
+If you have spanning-tree enabled, some things like that - it’ll expand the time.
 There’s only so much we can do to work around it, but fundamentally it means that while the relevant computer things things are “UP and OK” and has started a TFTP/PXE boot process, the switch hasn’t brought the NIC link up.
 So we added an explicit sleep in there in the monorail.ipxe to extend